argonne-lcf/user-guides/docs/ai-testbed/sambanova/example-modelzoo-programs.md

 This model is also avaiable in `/software/models/Llama-2-7b-hf/`<br>
 First, create a Hugging Face account at https://huggingface.co/join if you do not already have one.<br>
-Go to https://huggingface.co/meta-llama/Llama-2-7b-hf[meta-llama/Llama-2-7b-hf] and accept the terms of use for Llama2 7B.<br>
+Go to [meta-llama/Llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf[meta-llama/Llama-2-7b-hf) and accept the terms of use for Llama2 7B.<br>
 You will need to wait (minutes at least) until the request is proccessed.<br>
-In your https://huggingface.co/settings/tokens[Hugging Face account settings], generate a link:https://huggingface.co/docs/hub/en/security-tokens[user access token].
+In your [Hugging Face account settings](https://huggingface.co/settings/tokens), generate a [user access token](link:https://huggingface.co/docs/hub/en/security-tokens).
 A read-only token works.
-Record the token in a way that can be copy-pasted in the future.
+Record the token such that it can easily be copy-pasted in the future.
 ```
 # if working in an environment (e.g. laptop) where git-lfs is not installed,
 # sudo apt install git-lfs